 If you believe you have experienced Keeping in mind: discrimination or harassment, you may: Tell the individual Only if you feel comfortable doing so.
 If the behavior does not stop, you should pursue another option below.
-Contact the Employees Assistance Program EAP, a free benefit for employees, can offer support and counseling and answer any questions you may have before you make a complaint.
+Contact the Employees Assistance Program EAP, a free benefit for employees, can offer confidential support and counseling and answer any questions you may have before you make a complaint.
+Talking with EAP is a resource that you may pursue, but is not the same as making a complaint.
 Make a complaint to a contact person or An investigation will be conducted pursuant to this supervisor policy.
 Seek legal advice You may contact the Minnesota Department of Human Rights (MDHR) or the Equal Employment Opportunity Commission (EEOC).
 You may also consult an attorney at your own expense.

-- (a) You should report any concern about discrimination, harassment, or retaliation, whether directed at you or someone else, to any LCC supervisor, or any contact person designated in the list of contact persons maintained by the Director of the LCC. - (b) If you have a concern and are uncertain whether behavior you experienced or witnessed constitutes harassment, discrimination, or retaliation, you should err on the side of reporting the concern.
+- (a) You should report any concern about discrimination, harassment, or retaliation, whether directed at you or someone else, to any LCC supervisor, or any contact person designated in the list of contact persons maintained by the Director of the LCC.
+The chair and/or vice-chair of the LCC may be contacted for complaints involving the Director of the LCC. - (b) If you have a concern and are uncertain whether behavior you experienced or witnessed constitutes harassment, discrimination, or retaliation, you should err on the side of reporting the concern.
 Harassment, discrimination, or retaliation need not have been directed at you for you to report such conduct.
 Bystanders and witnesses are encouraged to report what they have seen and heard.